PitPik/tinyDatePicker/README.md

         row: '<td class="">{{day}}</td>', // HTML used to render a regular day
         end: function() {return '</tr></tbody></table>'}, // callback that returns the HTML needed for the end of a month
         today: _noop, // callback that returns the HTML for replacing {{today}} in template.row
-        day: _noop, // callback that returns the HTML needed for replacing {{day}} in template.row
+        day: _noop, // callback that returns the HTML needed for replacing {{day-event}} in template.row
         event: _noop, // callback that returns the HTML needed for replacing {{event}} in template.row },
     todayClass: 'today', // class name for the current day